Standard conjectures for abelian fourfolds: Geometric examples

-If the Tate conjecture was highly false and no such exotic classes existed then our main result (Theorem \ref{thmscht}) would follow directly from the arguments in Section \ref{sectionlefschetz}.
 The Tate conjecture and the standard conjecture of Hodge type should be thought as two independent and different problems.
-The first is about the construction of algebraic classes, the second is about how they intersect (indipendentely whether there are a lot of algebraic classes or not).
+The first is about the construction of algebraic classes, the second is about how they intersect (independently whether there are a lot of algebraic classes or not).
 It seems likely that a solution of one problem does not imply a solution for the other.
 For example the proof of the Tate conjecture for divisors on abelian variety \cite[Theorem 4]{Tate} does not imply the standard conjecture of Hodge type for divisor on abelian variety (which is known by a different argument).

 \item Because of the Hodge types in part (\ref{cond2}), the (expected) algebraic classes in positive characteristic cannot be lifted to algebraic classes in characteristic zero.